 Wyoming Toad Field Technician Positions

 Background: The Wyoming toad (Anaxyrus baxteri) is a critically endangered species endemic to the Laramie Basin.
 The species was abundant in the 1950s and 1960s, but began declining in the 1970’s until the last known individuals were brought into captivity in the 1990’s to establish a captive breeding program.
 Individuals from the captive breeding program have been reintroduced into the wild, but self-sustaining breeding populations have not been reestablished.
-Research and monitoring is being conducted to assess progress the status of wild populations, with this project looking specifically at 1) individual survival, 2) individual behavior and habitat selection, 3) individual health status (e.g., Chytrid fungus (Bd) infection rate), and 4) how survival, behavior and health status relate to genotype.
+Research and monitoring is being conducted to assess progress the status of wild populations, including the effects of vegetation treatments.

 Location: This position is based out of Laramie, Wyoming.
-Laramie is an affordable college town that offers easy access to many outdoor recreation opportunities in nearby mountain ranges (hiking, backpacking, mountain biking, fishing, etc.) Field work will occur at Mortenson Lake National Wildlife Refuge (approximately 15 miles southwest of Laramie) and several Safe Harbor reintroductions sites within the Laramie Basin.
+Laramie is an affordable college town with a population of about 30,000.
+It offers easy access to many outdoor recreation opportunities in nearby mountain ranges (hiking, backpacking, mountain biking, fishing, etc.) and is close to larger cities as well (~1 hour from Fort Collins and ~2 hours from Denver).
+Field work will occur at Mortenson Lake National Wildlife Refuge (approximately 15 miles southwest of Laramie) and several Safe Harbor reintroductions sites within the Laramie Basin.

-Building and installing soft release enclosures for tadpoles and adults
+• Building and installing release enclosures for tadpoles and adults

 Compensation: Technicians will be paid $400-$440 per week (depending on experience) and provided with a shared field vehicle.
 Technicians will gain valuable field experience while contributing to the recovery of a critically endangered amphibian.

 Duration: The position will start early/mid-May and continue through mid-August with the potential for some technician(s) to continue through September (start and end dates may be flexible for highly qualified applicants and field season may be adjusted due to weather conditions).